 While the original source of the 37% statistic was an NHTSA report from 2005, the figure was still accurate a decade later according to an NHTSA update published in October 2015 (which can be viewed in full here).
 As the report also noted, “In 2013, an estimated 1,630 lives were saved in the United States by motorcycle helmets,” while “an estimated 715 additional fatalities could have been prevented if all motorcyclists had worn helmets” that year.

-Texas Motorcycle Accident Lawyers Serving Dallas, Fort Worth, Arlington and Houston
+Dallas Motorcycle Accident Lawyers Serving Texas Motorcyclists and Residents

 Wearing a helmet can dramatically reduce your risk of being injured or killed in a motorcycle accident.
 Unfortunately, even when motorcyclists do wear helmets and take other safety precautions, injuries and fatalities are still common accident outcomes.
 In fact, according to the Insurance Information Institute, “In 2014, motorcyclists were 27 times more likely than passenger car occupants to die in a crash per vehicle mile traveled, and almost five times more likely to be injured.”

-At Queenan Law, our Fort Worth motorcycle injury attorneys are proud to represent bikers and motorcyclists throughout the many Texas communities we serve.
+At Queenan Law, a Dallas personal injury attorney can represent bikers and motorcyclists throughout the many Texas communities we serve.
 To discuss you or your loved one’s motorcycle accident claim in a free and confidential legal consultation, call Queenan Law at (817) 476-1797.